AoiTechDev/AoiTechDev/README.md

 ###

 <p align="left">After graduating with a degree in Computer Science, I had to decide on my career path.
-Front-end development was always something I found interesting.
+Front-end development has consistently held my interest, emerging as my area of greatest familiarity subsequent to my formal education and technical training.
 I challenged myself to code and learn every day, committed to continuous improvement.
 This dedication builds discipline and brings me great joy.
 I am fully committed to becoming an expert in this field and I am confident that I will succeed.</p>

 <h2 align="left">🚀Currently Projects I am working on:</h2>

+- 🍱 Mealfulness - An application designed to streamline the tracking of daily macros and meals.
+This is my primary focus app now where I put the most effort in it.

 - 🎧 WiredWave - Ecommerce store with Headphones.

-- 🍱 Mealfulness - App that simplifies the tracking of daily macros and meals.

 - 🛠️ Chrome Extension - Custom Chrome extension tailored to enhance my workflow.